Manage your bill for Atlassian Access

 There are two ways of managing the number of unique billable users in your organization.
 As Atlassian Access is billed when an enabled, managed account has access to a supported product, you can either deactivate or delete the user's account at the organization level, or work with your site admin to remove the user's product access in your sites.

 Disable a user's Atlassian account

 As an organization admin, you can deactivate or delete a user's Atlassian account to remove their access to Atlassian products.

 - Deactivating or deleting a user's account will also prevent the user from using that account to raise technical support tickets, and accessing their my.atlassian.com account, support.atlassian.com, community.atlassian.com, and other free services.

 - Deactivated or deleted accounts do not count towards your Atlassian Access bill.

 Remove a user's product access at the site level

-Site admins can manage user access for their Atlassian Cloud products.
+Site admins can manage user access for their Atlassian cloud products.
 Another way of managing the number of unique billable users in your organization is by collaborating with your site admins to remove product access for accounts at the site level.
-To deactivate a user account in a Cloud site, see Invite, edit and remove users.
+To remove a user account from a site, see Invite, edit and remove users.